Limitations on Standard Sirens tests of gravity from screening: Introduction

 In this paper we will investigate this question in detail by first providing a rigorous derivation of the luminosity distances in the Jordan frame of Horndeski scalar-tensor theory~\cite{Horndeski1974} and then rederive the equivalent expressions in its Einstein frame.
 We then screen the couplings and determine the impact of screening mechanisms on the observable difference in the luminosity distances.
 Our main findings will be that the couplings that matter to Standard Sirens tests of gravity are indeed the local ones.
 These are in the Jordan frame, the couplings at the source and receiver of the gravitational wave, and in the Einstein frame, the couplings entering the atomic emission lines of photons in the region of the emitter and their terrestrial laboratory counterparts, from the combination of which redshift is determined.
 Hence, either local couplings are not screened, in which case one must adopt stringent astrophysical constraints on an evolving gravitational coupling such as from lunar laser ranging~\cite{Williams:2004qba}, lying several orders of magnitude beyond the sensitivity of Standard Sirens tests~\cite{Lombriser:2015sxa,Lombriser:2016yzn,Belgacem:2018lbp,Tsujikawa:2019pih,Belgacem:2019pkk} and leaving no detectable signature for those.
 Or the local couplings are screened, in which case the luminosity distances inferred from Standard Sirens will agree with the electromagnetic ones, as in GR.
 Modified gravity effects will then be limited to a potentially different cosmological background expansion history and secondary effects in the propagation of light and gravitational waves through modified cosmological structures.
 Notably, if local couplings are assumed not screened to allow for a signature in the gravitational wave luminosity distance, the electromagnetic luminosity distance may also be modified, as we point out for the case of supernovae Type Ia in the presence of an evolving local coupling.

 Nevertheless, it should be stressed that Standard Sirens provide valuable independent tests of gravity, which differ fundamentally from the more stringent astrophysical probes, a circumstance that may generally be important for more exotic gravitational modifications and related scenarios.
+For example, while the result likely extrapolates to more general models for which the friction in the gravitational wave propagation equation arises from a time variation of the effective Planck mass, it does not apply for some non-local gravity \cite{Belgacem:2019lwx} or extra-dimensional models.
+In Degenerate Higher Order Scalar-Tensor theories (DHOSTs) there are also enough free functions that may be used to get around the lunar laser ranging constraints and still generate a signal in Standard Sirens~\cite{Crisostomi:2017lbg,Belgacem:2019pkk}.

 Employing our Einstein-frame calculations, we furthermore explore the gravitational wave propagation for non-universal conformal and disformal couplings to a scalar field.
 In particular we examine dark sector interactions, where baryons and photons remain minimally coupled, and show that the gravitational waves are unaffected by the nonminimal couplings in the dark sector.
 We discuss how due to the recovery of the dark degeneracy~\cite{Lombriser:2014ira,Lombriser:2015sxa}, lacking the tensor speed constraint, such interactions can yield an observationally compatible self-acceleration effect emanating from the dark sector couplings.
 In analogy to Ref.~\cite{Lombriser:2016yzn} we compute the minimal threshold for completely attributing self-acceleration to the evolution of conformal and disformal scalar dark sector couplings.